A Detailed Orientation To SaaS Application and its Security Aspect

 Misconfiguration

-Misconfigurations are not common in any SaaS infrastructure, as cloud providers cross-verify the server setups.
+Misconfigurations are uncommon in any SaaS infrastructure, as cloud providers cross-verify the server setups.
 However, there can be a slight probability of misconfiguration due to human error.
 In addition, if you make any mistake during the setup, it can also work as a loophole for the attacker.

 Therefore, the cloud vendor and the user can be responsible for the attack through misconfiguration.
 For instance, if you provide administrative controls to a low-level staff member, it will be a misconfiguration from your end.